MauricioPDuarte/nav_tracker/README.md

 Don't want to use strings for params?
 No worries.

 After pushing a route with a custom `RouteSettings` you can use the `BuildContext.settings` extension to extract the settings.
-Typically this would be done in `Handler.handlerFunc` so you can pass `RouteSettings.arguments` to your screen widgets.
+Typically this would be done in `Handler.handlerFunc` so you can pass `arguments` to your screen widgets.

 ```dart
 /// Push a route with custom RouteSettings if you don't want to use path arguments